Osborne's homes package carries risks

 Britain's housing market has been weak since the financial crisis struck five years ago, hurt by austerity measures, near-zero growth in the economy and a reluctance by banks to lend.
 Construction of new homes has also been slow.

-The new scheme, called 'Help to Buy', involves the government guaranteeing up to 130 billion pounds of higher-risk mortgages from 2014 for three years, which property consultancy Savills said could increase mortgage-reliant sales by 34 percent.
+The new scheme, called 'Help to Buy', involves the government guaranteeing up to 130 billion poundsof higher-risk mortgages from 2014 for three years, which property consultancy Savills (SVS.L) said could increase mortgage-reliant sales by 34 percent.

 That will allow banks to provide more loans to people without the 20-30 percent deposits that have become a common demand of borrowers since the crisis.